jmarkmorris/Verkada/README.md

-# Project: Verkada API Monitor for Gated Community
+# Project: Verkada API Monitor for Community

 This project provides different implementations for interacting with the Verkada API and monitoring events: